ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 Congrats!
 We connected to the VM remotely by using VS code.

-# Stream from UK's Company House API and Produce to Kafka
+# Stream from UK's Companies House API and Produce to Kafka

 ## Create a GitHub Repository